microdotblog/help.micro.blog/_posts/2018-04-01-privacy-policy.md

 The timeline in Micro.blog is built in part from RSS or JSON feeds.
 When you add a feed to Micro.blog, it is considered public and may be included in subscription exports.
 Do not add private feeds or feed URLs that contain passwords.

-If you enable site mirroring to GitHub, we store an authentication token on Micro.blog that lets Micro.blog read and write to your GitHub repositories.
-If you enable cross-posting to Twitter or Facebook, we store authentication information that lets Micro.blog post to your accounts.
+If you enable cross-posting to Twitter, Medium, LinkedIn, Tumblr, and Mastodon, we store authentication information that lets Micro.blog post to your accounts on those services.

+If you register a domain name on Micro.blog, we send the domain name and the contact information you enter for that domain name to Name.com, who manages the name servers for your registration.
+No payment information is ever shared with Name.com.

 ## Micro.blog for iOS and macOS, Sunlit for iOS